jivebiscuit/jivebiscuit.github.io/docs/sop/enroute-sop.md

 ### 3-2.
 Offshore Sectors (28, 53, 30)
 #### 3-2-1.
 Separation
 1. ADS-B radar coverage reliably exists at or above 3,000ft north of the “M” GPS waypoint latitudes.
-As such, domestic radar separation standards/procedures willapply in Offshore airspace for aircraft operations.
-For negative ADS-B equippedaircraft, or any aircraft below radar coverage, non-radar separation must be applied.
+As such, domestic radar separation standards/procedures will apply in Offshore airspace for aircraft operations.
+For negative ADS-B equipped aircraft, or any aircraft below radar coverage, non-radar separation must be applied.
 2. In accordance with 7110.65 paragraph 8-8-3, 8-4-1, and 8-8-3, appropriate non-radar separation in offshore airspace requires:
     1. 1,000ft vertical separation, or
     2. 12NM lateral separation between aircraft whose flight paths are defined by published Grid System waypoints, or
     3. 20 minutes longitudinal separation

 #### 3-2-2.
 Waypoint System
 This system utilizes GPS and all distances are displayed to the next WP.
 Once an aircraft has overflown a WP, the WP information is deleted and the next WP informationis displayed.
 The WPs are latitudinally and longitudinally established at twenty (20) minute intervals except for the LCHLB, LCHCB, LCHRB, LLALB, LLACB, and LLARB waypoints.
 (See Figures 1 and 2.)
 These WPs vary between ten (10) to twelve (12) minutes of latitude from their respective row of “Charlie” waypoints.
 Holding pattern airspace at the aforementioned waypoints is separated from holding pattern airspace atthe “Charlie” waypoints.
 However, forty five (45) degree route-protected airspace from these WPs is not separated from the holding pattern airspace at the LCHCB and LLACB WPs.
-Aircraft departing the Lake Charles and Lafayette Terminal Area must fileto the “Charlie” row prior to utilizing the forty-five (45) degree route option.
+Aircraft departing the Lake Charles and Lafayette Terminal Area must file to the “Charlie” row prior to utilizing the forty-five (45) degree route option.

 ??? info "Figure 1: Lake Charles Bravo Waypoints"
     ![Figure 1: Lake Charles Bravo Waypoints](../assets/enroute-sop2.png)